 - Extension 2: 4 January 2021 to 28 March 2021

-During the extension 1, the JobKeeper payment rate will depend on the number of hours an eligible employee works or an eligible business participant is actively engaged in the business.
+There are two tiers of JobKeeper payment in extension 2, based on the number of hours that an eligible employee works, or that an eligible business participant is actively engaged in the business.

-- business participants who were actively engaged in the business for 80 hours or more in February and provide a declaration.
+The tier 1 rate of $1,000 per fortnight will apply to eligible employees or business participants who worked or were actively engaged in the business for 80 hours or more.

-The tier 2 payment rate of $750 per fortnight applies to any other eligible employee of business participant.
+The tier 2 rate of $650 per fortnight applies to any other eligible employees and business participants.